ahwayakchih/docker-nodejs-app/README.md

 ```

 It will download and use latest stable Alpine Linux and build latest "current" Node.js version.
-You can use specific version of Node.js by passing it through environmental veriable.
+You can use specific version of Node.js by passing it through environmental variable.
 For example:

 ```sh
 NODE_VERSION=13.5.0 make